 - 35-50mm – Street photography, documentary style photography, lifestyle photography, portraits

 - 50-135mm – Portrait photography

 Kit lenses are an inexpensive “starter” lens, and only come with entry level and enthusiast model cameras.
 If your budget is conservative and you’d like to try DSLR photography before committing the bigger dollars that are generally required for better quality lenses, then a kit lens is the way to go.
 Bear in mind if you fall in love with photography you can expect to outgrow those kit lenses very quickly.

 Generally speaking Canon and Nikon are on a par in quality, and choosing one over the other is a matter of personal taste.
 One thing to consider is Canon tends to have more affordable options in their lens range than Nikon.
-Third party lens suppliers, Tokina, Tamon and Sigma also make lenses specifically for Nikon and Canon.
+Third party lens suppliers such as Tokina, Tamron and Sigma also make lenses specifically for Nikon and Canon.

 Let’s Look at the Options:

 This list of cameras is a quick guide indicating the range that is currently available on the market and where they sit in capabilities and price, from Beginner to Enthusiast to the higher end Pro models… start your research here and then compare what you think will suit you best!